vishalmaurya-github/Weather_App/README.md

 For any questions or suggestions, please feel free to reach out to the project maintainer.

 ## Acknowledgments
-- Thanks to Open Meteo for providing the weather data API
+- Thanks to OpenWeatherMap for providing the weather data API
-- Special thanks to all contributors who help improve this project